-Interaction between think-tank analysts and the members of their institution's boards of trustees varies significantly.
-Some engage frequently, socialize, and consult on China-related issues-while others have virtually no contact.
+Interaction between think-tank analysts and the members of their institutions' boards of trustees varies significantly.
+Some engage frequently, socialize, and consult on China-related issues, while others have virtually no contact.
 Only three interviewees reported incidents of attempted interference.
 In one case, a prominent former board member complained to the head of the think tank about an article that was "too tough" on China.
 However, no pressure, besides the obviously intimidating impact of having a piece of writing singled out by an overseer, was brought to bear on the scholar.
-In another case, a board member tried to pressure a think-tank president to avoid hosting the Dalai Lama, but failed.
-A third instance involved the Hong Kong political activist discussed earlier.
+In another case, a board member tried to pressure a think-tank president to avoid hosting the Dalai Lama but failed.
+A third instance involved the Hong Kong political activist discussed earlier (in the chapter on US think-tank centers in China).
 The tendency can also work in the other direction.
 One scholar indicated that his board is very involved and has lately become tougher on China in recent years, focusing on "how do we still counter China, yet still engage."